 The Idaho Hunger Relief Task Force has partnered with The Family Medicine Residency of Idaho to implement a simple, nationally validated, two question food insecurity screening which helps doctors know which patients may need additional resources for themselves or their family.
 This pilot has reached over 208 households throughout the Ada County, Nampa and Caldwell area!

 We are currently piloting a Farm to Clinic program that has connected two families to local, healthy, and seasonal produce from our local farm partner, Peaceful Belly Farms.

 Why Screen Patients for Food Insecurity and Intervene?

 Over 86,507 Families are Food Insecure in Idaho

 15.9% of Idaho children and their families are food insecure, which increases health risks and also developmental and emotional problems in children at school.

 Food insecurity significantly increases the risk for adult chronic disease, including obesity.

 Many people are not aware of resources available for them.

 Food insecurity happens to all types of people and may be well hidden.

-For further inquiries into Screen and Intervene contact:
+Screen and Intervene Questionnaire: